-A train named Skyfall made a maiden a voyage to Edinburgh on 16th Feb 2013 afternoon in a lavish celebration of Britain’s highest grossing film to date.
+A train named Skyfall made a maiden voyage to Edinburgh on the 16th Feb 2013 afternoon in a lavish celebration of Britain’s highest-grossing film to date.
 The service, operated by East Coast, was the first in a series of journeys as the specially-branded train entered active service on the traditional Flying Scotsman route between Waverley and London’s King’s Cross station.
-The Skyfall train prepares to leave for Edinburgh

-All 11 coaches had been wrapped in decorative artwork provided directly from Skyfall to celebrate the release of the 50th anniversary movie on Blu-ray/DVD, which has also earned staggering £708 million worldwide so far.
+All 11 coaches had been wrapped in decorative artwork provided directly by Skyfall to celebrate the release of the 50th-anniversary movie on Blu-ray/DVD, which has also earned a staggering £708 million worldwide so far.

-Passengers made free journey on board the train on Saturday, mirroring Bond and Ms voyage to north for the movies final act.
+Passengers made the free journey on board the train on Saturday, mirroring Bond and Ms voyage to the north for the movie’s final act.

 The Skyfall train, Picture East Coast

-Skyfall Martini cocktails was served by Erik Lorincz, who designed the cocktail for the film, while one carriage was given over to a dedicated Blu-ray screening lounge to watch the box-office mega hit from the movie franchise.
+Skyfall Martini cocktails were served by Erik Lorincz, who designed the cocktail for the film, while one carriage was given over to a dedicated Blu-ray screening lounge to watch the box-office mega-hit from the movie franchise.